 Yet many of us resist seeking advice as if our financial future weren’t just as important as our health or our children’s education.
 We often decide to manage our financial affairs ourselves or leave it to someone we know, perhaps an accountant or a solicitor, which is a bit like buying vegetables at the butchers.
 Financial planning is a specialist profession and you should make sure that you’re getting advice from a properly qualified person.

-After completing education, both studentX and studentY were looking for Life Insurance plan.
-Both of them want a life insurance of 5 million and policy period is 30 years.
+After completing education, two students Ram and Shyam were looking for Life Insurance plan.
+Both of them want a life insurance cover of 50 lakh rupees and policy period is 30 years.

-studentX is looking for a plan which provides a life coverage but at the same time, help him save tax and provide a lump sum on maturity.
-Hence he buys Endowment Plan.
+Ram is looking for a plan which provides a life coverage but at the same time, help him save tax and provide a lump sum on maturity.
+Hence he buys an Endowment Plan.

-studentY, on the other hand, looking just to get life coverage.
-Hence he buys Term Plan.
+Shyam, on the other hand, is looking just to get pure life cover.
+Hence he buys a Term insurance plan.

 Who do you think made a wiser decision?

 Term: 30 years

 (* figures are based on actual quotes of reputed life insurance companies)

 Now instead of investing 15,000 rupees like Ram, Shyam invested just 4,000 and used 11,000 for investment with 10% annual compound interest.
 By the time he turns 60, he gets a return of whopping 2.06 crore rupees!!